 Table 10.7 Triggering environments in Brill's transformation-based tagger.
-Examples: Line 5 refers to the triggering environment "Tag t^j occurs in one of the three previous positions"; Line 9 refers to the triggering environment "Tag t^j occurs two positions earlier and tag t^k occurs in the following position."
+Examples: Line 5 refers to the triggering environment "Tag $t^j$ occurs in one of the three previous positions"; Line 9 refers to the triggering environment "Tag $t^j$ occurs two positions earlier and tag $t^k$ occurs in the following position."

-Source tag Target tag Triggering environment

-NN VB previous tag is TO

-VBP VB one of the previous three tags is MD

-JJR RBR next tag is JJ

-VBP VB one of the previous two words is $n't$
+Source tag Target tag Triggering environment NN VB previous tag is TO ) Constraints for tags VBP VB one of the previous three tags is MD } JJR RBR next tag is JJ more valuable player J O an a fara in ta fara an an la VBP VB one of the previous two words is $n't$ } Constraints for words